garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week04/Tabu Search.md

 ## Properties
 - As the size of the [[Tabu list]] grows, [[Hill-Climbing]] will asymptotically become "non-redundant" (won't look at the same state twice)
 - In practice, a reasonable sized [[Tabu list]] (say 100 or so) would improve the performance of [[Hill-Climbing]] in many problems
-- The list can allow the algorithm to escape some of the local minima
+- The [[Tabu list]] can allow the algorithm to escape some of the local minima